garthvh/garthvh.github.io/linux-devices.markdown

     </div>
     <div class="col-md-7">
         <h3>DYMO LabelWriter 450 Thermal Label Printer</h3>
-        <p>Used mostly to print shipping labels via paypal for 3D Hubs orders and Ciclop PCB orders from the project store, you can also print very nice looking labels, stickers and cards using [glabels]().</p>
+        <p>Used mostly to print shipping labels via paypal for 3D Hubs orders and Ciclop PCB orders from the project store, you can also print very nice looking labels, stickers and cards using <a href="http://glabels.org/" >gLabels</a> Label Designer.</p>
     </div>
  </div>
 <hr/>